Ronda Rousey 2022: Net Worth, Salary, and Endorsements

 The Rock stepped out and returned with Ronda Rousey who was seated in the audience.
 Rousey would beat the life out of Triple H in one of the most iconic scenes in WWE.
 She also cleared Stephanie off the ring.

 Very soon she would sign a permanent contract with the WWE.
-In fact, she gained a prominent position in the roster.
-At Wrestlemania 34, she teamed up with Kurt Angle to take on Triple H and Stephanie McMahon.
+In fact, she gained a prominent position on the roster.
+At WrestleMania 34, she teamed up with Kurt Angle to take on Triple H and Stephanie McMahon.